megachonker/btrfs.replace/README.md

 ## last corrupt
 use **journalctl** and **btrfs inspect-internal inode-resolve** for *lookup* the **realpath of a broken inode**!

+`watch -n 60 "lastcorrupt 1m|tee -a test"` record all error from now to ctrl+c

 ## error log
 is  the command to create the  log file  for feeding  remplace